 We can’t play anything that requires proprietary Apple physical interfaces, or any Apple software (eg Facetime) that isn’t supported on Windows 10.
 We don’t have a Blu-ray disc player.

-The screen in the church has a 4x3 aspect ratio, so ideally any video should be in that ratio.
-The video scaler we use will cope with widescreen aspect ratios, but the picture will appear letterboxed - smaller and with a black band top and bottom.
+The video facilities in the church use a 16x9 aspect ratio, so ideally any video material should be in that ratio.
+The video scaler we use will cope with legacy 4:3 aspect ratios, but the picture will appear letterboxed - smaller and with a black band left and right.

 We have a CCLI Church Video Licence and access to Screenvue which allows us to play much - but not all - commercially copyrighted video material.